 PHECC has developed on an online portal for Recognised Institution (RI) and Approved Training Institution (ATI) application and course approval application at practitioner (NQEMT) and responder levels.

 New applicants are directed to read the following PHECC documents to confirm that the organisation can comply with all the stated requirements:

-- Quality Review Framework (QRF) and its 31 Quality standards
+- Quality Review Framework (QRF)

 The QRF provides the mechanism for a regular overview of an institution’s learning and teaching activity.
 It is designed to evaluate the management and maintenance of education and training standards in course delivery.
 The QRF refers to the need for established policies and procedures to support quality assurance within the institution recognised to deliver PHECC courses.

 The portal will allow you to: